 On September 23, 2019, the Compensation Committee adopted the Cyclerion Therapeutics, Inc. Executive Severance Plan (the "Severance Plan") pursuant to which the Company provides severance pay and other benefits to employees of the Company at the level of vice president or above (each, a "participant"), in the event of such employee's termination under certain circumstances described therein.
 The Severance Plan became effective as of October 1, 2019.
 Each of Drs.
-Hecht, Busch, and Wright were eligible to participate in the Severance Plan.
+Hecht and Busch and Ms. Gault are eligible to participate in the Severance Plan.